Transplant Recipients International Organization, Inc.

 Awareness: Promoting organ and tissue donation as an important social responsibility.
 Developing and supporting mechanisms to improve the availability of organs and tissues, on an equitable basis, to meet the needs of transplant candidates.

+Section 2.
+Membership.
 Membership in TRIO is available through local Chapters and memberships at large.
 Such membership is provided without regard to race, creed, color, sexual orientation, gender or national origin.

+Section 3.
+Charitable Purposes.
 In furtherance of these purposes, TRIO is organized solely for charitable purposes as a non-profit organization.
 Its activities shall be conducted in such a manner that no part of its net earnings shall inure to the benefit of any member, director, officer or individual.

 B. Other Categories of Members.
 Other membership categories may be created by the Board of Directors, which may also define the rights and obligations of each category so created.

+Section 4.
+Fiscal Year.
 The fiscal year of TRIO shall be that directed by the Board of Directors.

+Section 1.
+Chapters.
 TRIO Chapters may be established only with approval of the TRIO Board of Directors.
 Chapters so approved shall be contractual affiliates, but in no event shall be deemed to be agents of TRIO.
 Once approved, Chapters shall be incorporated under the laws of their jurisdictions and shall be issued thereafter a charter by TRIO.
 Chapters shall be authorized and required to use the TRIO emblem.
 No other bodies, groups or units other than those chartered, pursuant to the terms of this Section, shall be recognized as affiliates of TRIO.

 A. Policies.
 The policies of each Chapter shall be in harmony with the policies of TRIO through adherence to the purposes and objectives set forth in Article IV of these bylaws.

 B. Bylaws.
 Chapters shall adopt bylaws similar to those of TRIO as outlined in the chartering agreements, and as required by the laws of their own jurisdiction of incorporation.
 Chapters shall submit these bylaws to TRIO for approval.
-Chapters shall also comply with TRIO’s Articles of Incorporation and Bylaws, the Chapter chartering agreements, and Chapter regulations and other rules or policies adopted by the Board of Directors.
+Chapters shall also comply with TRIO’s Articles of Incorporation and Bylaws, the Chapter chartering agreements, and other rules or policies adopted by the Board of Directors.

 C. Contributions.
 Each Chapter shall contribute annually to TRIO a percentage, directed by the TRIO Board of Directors, all of net fundraising dollars.
 The percentage shall be the same for all incorporated Chapters and determined on an annual basis by the TRIO Board of Directors.